Well, it’s past time we talked about Christian mystery books.

 The Whistle Blower: A Wing and A Prayer Mystery

-And I just saw this new cozy mystery series over on Among the Reads, and it sounds tasty!
+And I just saw this new cozy over on Among the Reads, and it sounds tasty!
 I mean, Pint of No Return?
-(Phyllis gives a number of quotes, too, so you’ll get a good feel for this story.

 The Cat Who…

-Okay, The Cat Who… cozy mystery series isn’t expressly Christian, if I remember correctly, but I know I got hooked on them as a teen, and was (still am) extremely sensitive to language and other inappropriate content, so I don’t think anyone would have a problem with them.
+Okay, The Cat Who… cozy mystery series isn’t Christian, though several characters go to church regularly.
+I know I got hooked on them as a teen, and was (still am) extremely sensitive to language and other inappropriate content, so I don’t think anyone would have a problem with them.
 I’m not a fan of cats, but this series is awesome!
 The mystery is well done, the people are fun, and the audiobook narrator, well, his voice is AMAZING!!!

 Jim Qwilleran the journalist ends up solving a ton of mysteries, and all because his cat, Koko will become fixated on a certain color, or detail of their home, which makes Jim think of a related detail he’s noticed in connection to whatever crime he’s dealing with this time.
 And after they move north, Polly, his lady librarian, is a nice addition to the story :).